 How To Cook Green Beans?

 Ok. so before cooking green beans along with other aromatics I prefer to blanch.
-Blanching beans helps to retain its vibrant green colour and also quicken the cooking process.
+Blanching beans helps to retain their vibrant green color and also quickens the cooking process.
 Don’t forget to season the water with plenty of salt.
-Add cleaned and trimmed beans to a pot of seasoned boiling water, cook it for 3-4 minutes.
+Add cleaned and trimmed beans to a pot of seasoned boiling water, and cook it for 3-4 minutes.
 Drain and place in a pot of ice water.
 Once it has cooled down, put it in a colander and drain.

 You can blanch beans a couple of days ahead and keep it refrigerated until ready to cook.